Periya double murder case: Investigation

-In March 2019, the Crime Branch arrested A Peethambaran, a CPM local committee member, and C J Saji, his accomplice.
+In March 2019, the Crime Branch arrested A Peethambaran, a Communist Party of India (Marxist) local committee member, and C J Saji, his accomplice.
 However, there was widespread dissatisfaction with the progress of the investigation.
-In April 2019, in response to public outcry, the parents of the victims approached the Kerala High Court, demanding that the case be handed over to the CBI.
-The court ruled in favor of their petition.
+In April 2019, in response to public outcry, the parents of the victims approached the Kerala High Court, demanding that the case be handed over to the Central Bureau of Investigation (CBI).
+The court ruled in favour of their petition.
 In September 2019, the High Court’s Single Bench ordered the transfer of the investigation to the CBI, a decision that was upheld by the Division Bench.

 In December 2021, after the state government’s challenge was rejected by the Supreme Court, the CBI took over the investigation.

 Trial

 The trial began in Kochi in February 2023.
 In December 2024, the court found 14 of the 24 accused guilty for their involvement in the killings.